Julian FriedmannFilm, TV & Literary Agent

 Julian was born in South Africa in 1944 and came to live in London in 1961.
 He has degrees from the University of York (Philosophy/Politics BAs) and an MA from the School of Oriental & African Studies.
 He was thrown out of LSE while doing a PhD because he didn’t tell them he also had a full-time job in publishing.

-He is also grandfather to six smashing kids.
+He is also grandfather to ten very busy little people.

 Julian Friedmann is appearing at the following sessions: